 You will need to discuss ministerial fees and payment with the Unitarian Universalist minister who is performing the ceremony.
 A fee of around $400 is common and usually includes the wedding and consultation session (once or twice for an hour or two).
 The rehearsal fee is often $50.
 The check for clergy services should be written to the minister performing the wedding.

 You will need to make separate arrangements with any musicians you wish to hire for your ceremony.
-If you would like piano music, you may contact either of First Church’s Music Directors: Alissa Rhode at 414-218-9373 and Jack Forbes Wilson at 414-964-5832.
-If you would like organ music, you may contact our Choral Director, Tristan Strelitzer, at email@example.com or 262-442-3508 who may be able to play organ and/or piano for your ceremony.
+If you would like piano music, you may contact First Church Music Director, Alissa Rhode, at 414-218-9373.
+If you would like organ music, you may contact our Choral Director, Tristan Strelitzer, or 262-442-3508.
+He may be able to play organ and/or piano for your ceremony.
 Please note that musicians usually do not participate in the wedding party rehearsal.
 Musician fees will vary based upon the nature of your request, however a fee of $250 is typical for a basic ceremony.
-Your check should be written directly to the musician(s) involved in your wedding.
+Your payment should be made directly to the musician(s) involved in your wedding.

 Our wonderful 1917 Steinway B Grand piano is available for your use.
 If you would like to have it freshly tuned a few days before your ceremony, contact our piano tuner Linda Marten at email@example.com or 414-258-8480 well in advance of your wedding.
 You will pay Linda’s customary fee directly to her.